 THAT the Board of Trustees approves the correction of section designations, punctuations, typographical, and cross-references and authorizes the Administration to make such other technical and conforming changes as necessary to reflect the intent of the Board in connection with Policy 3 Appendix A - Services, Materials and Equipment to Trustees, as presented.

-This policy was reviewed by the Board of Trustees on January 26, 2024, and was sent for legal review
+The Board of Trustees reviewed this policy on January 26, 2024, and sent it for legal review.
+Legal had no revisions.